Last Updated on March 31, 2026 by Rosslyn Tebbutt

 - Versatility — RAW aesthetics can be adapted to modern apartments, luxury homes, rustic retreats, and even commercial spaces.

-This is not just a look—it’s a mindset.
-By 2026, RAW interiors will become a dominant design direction for both residential and hospitality spaces, shaping how we define beauty, comfort, and authenticity in modern living.
+By 2027, RAW interiors will become a dominant design direction for both residential and hospitality spaces, shaping how we define beauty, comfort, and authenticity in modern living.

 Final Thoughts